 Unintentional Off-Metal Coins

 Off-metal coins are often, but not always, the result of a mistake at the mint.
-For example, if blanks made of one metal get accidentally mixed up with blanks of another metal in a hopper, a certain number of off-metal coins will be struck along with a larger amount of coins made of the correct metal.
+For example, if blanks made of one metal get accidentally mixed up with blanks of another metal in a hopper, a certain number of these coins will be struck along with a larger amount of coins made of the correct metal.
 A famous case is the 1943 Bronze Cent, which was supposed to be made of zinc-coated steel.
-A few leftover bronze blanks made their way into a hopper filled with steel planchets, and a small line of rare and valuable off-metal coins was born.
+However, a few leftover bronze blanks made their way into a hopper filled with steel planchets, and a small line of rare and valuable off-metal coins was born.

 Intentional Off-Metal Coins

 Off-metal coins are sometimes created intentionally, and the results are often just as unique and valuable to collectors.
 Some are produced during experiments with new alloys as the mint prepares to issue a new coinage.
-Other off-metal coins are made specifically to be sold to rare coin collectors.
-The only way to know for sure whether an off-metal coin has been produced intentionally or unintentionally is to know the history behind each specific model.
+Other these coins are made specifically to be sold to rare coin collectors.
+The only way to know whether an off-metal coin has been produced intentionally or unintentionally is to know the history behind each specific model.

 Value to Collectors